BMCV/segmetrics/README.md

 # segmetrics.py

-A Python package for segmentation performance measures, for biomedical image analysis and beyond.
+A Python package implementing image segmentation and object detection performance measures, for biomedical image analysis and beyond.

 The following *region-based* performance measures are currently implemented: